Papurudoragon/checklist_papv2/README.md

 My, Papv2 (ViPv4), bugbounty checklist.

-Coming Soon...

-Attack Surface Checklist (How to sort through results)

-Attack Checklist
+*Attack Checklist is sitll in progress*

-*It is recommended to stick to a single bounty for some time, as you learn the application*
+***It is recommended to stick to a single bounty for some time, as you learn the application***